 That's a great point.

-I mean I wish I could answer that I would anyway so let's talk about so one of the things the whistleblower statute that I know they do um is they absolutely ensure that there will be no repercussions no retribution of any kind and I agree with that.
+Anyway, so let's talk about, so one of the things the whistleblower statute that I know they do is they absolutely ensure that there will be no repercussions, no retribution of any kind.

-I mean if you you come forward and you expose truth like you did in your particular case you need to be protected and you had direct evidence of it you were directly involved in it.
+I mean, if you come forward and you expose truth like you did in your particular case, you needed to be protected and you had direct evidence of it.

-And during that two and a half years that was it was supposed to be 90 days by statute.
+And during that two and a half years, that was, it was supposed to be 90 days by statute.

-They had 90 days to investigate my case and what they did you know the criminal investigators within the federal government is at the end of 90 days they said we need more time and they kept doing that for two and a half years.
+And what they did, you know, the criminal investigators within the federal government is at the end of 90 days, they said, we need more time.

 Did anybody that you know of, were they mad at you because you were a whistleblower?